SRJPE/system-design-docs/model_output_storage.md

 ### Tasks

-1. Add new table to database
+1. Add new table to database (Emanuel or Inigo)
-2. Create blob storage
+2. Create blob storage (Emanuel or Inigo)
+3. Pull table from database into SRJPEmodel package (Ashley)
-3. Write function to connect to the storage and database via the SRJPEmodel package
+4. Write a function for accessing the model fit object in blob storage to be used in the SRJPEmodel package (Emanuel or Liz)
-4. Test workflow internally
+4. Test workflow internally (Liz and Ashley)
-5. Test workflow with modelers
+5. Test workflow with modelers (Liz and Ashley)

 ### Timeline

 - Week of July 1: Review design doc
-- Week of July 8: Add table and blob storage, write function, test internally
+- Week of July 8: Add table and blob storage, pull data to SRJPEdata, write function for SRJPEmodel
+- Week of July 15: Test internally
-- Week of July 15: Test workflow with modelers
+- Week of July 22: Test with modelers